Hair Restoration In Scottsdale AZ

 The PRP is taken from your body and is specially prepared by spinning down the blood cells to a high concentration.
 We use the Eclipse Gold PRP System.
 It is a closed sterile system and the platelets are concentrated to 3X the normal blood values.
 The system eliminates granulocytes which hurts tissue regeneration and wound healing.
 The highly concentrated platelet rich plasma (PRP) is then injected into the scalp.
 The patient’s hair is then cleansed and the patient may drive home without any assistance.
 No sedation or any medication is given during the procedure to inhibit the ability to drive or use machinery.

 PRP contains many growth factors that stimulate the hair follicle’s growth.
 PRP can be used preoperatively, intraoperatively, or post operatively.
-Some patient’s chose to have PRP performed every three (3) to four (4) months as early data suggests regular or semiannual PRP treatments that may stimulate hair growth.
+Some patients choose to have these hair regrowth injections performed every three (3) to four (4) months as early data suggests regular or semiannual PRP hair treatments that may stimulate hair growth.

 Photo Courtesy of Dr. Jeffrey Rapaport, MD, PA